gruni55/goat/README.txt

 this project requires CMake by Kitware

+Please note that for Windows, the slash "/" must be replaced by the backslash "\" in the specifications for the directories.

 Windows (with Visual Studio)
 ============================
-to create a Visual Studio project just type "cmake ."
+open a command prompt and change to the GOAT directory to create a Visual Studio project just type "cmake ."